-Some risk and protective factors, such as income level, peer group, trauma exposure, and employment status, may change over time, while others can remain constant.
+Some risk and protective factors, such as income level, peer group, trauma exposure, and employment status, may change over time, while others can remain constant.7

-POPULATIONS AND DEFINITIONS

-Youth: individuals aged 12 to 17.

-Young Adults: individuals aged 18 to 25.

-TOPICS OF THE GUIDE

-Serious emotional disturbance (SED) refers to a diagnosable mental, behavioral, or emotional disorder experienced by people under the age of 18 in the past year, which resulted in functional impairment that substantially interferes with or limits the child's role or functioning in family, school, or community activities.
+POPULATIONS AND DEFINITIONS POPULATION OF FOCUS Youth: Young Adults: individuals aged individuals aged 12 to 17.
+18 to 25.
+TOPICS OF THE GUIDE Serious emotional disturbance (SED) refers to a diagnosable mental, behavioral, or emotional disorder experienced by people under the age of 18 in the past year, which resulted in functional impairment that substantially interferes with or limits the child's role or functioning in family, school, or community activities.
 Serious mental illness (SMI) may be experienced by someone 18 or over having (within the past year) a diagnosable mental, behavioral, or emotional disorder that causes serious functional impairment and substantially interferes with or limits one or more major life activities.
 Substance use refers to the underage or illegal use of alcohol, drugs, tobacco, and nicotine.
 Substance use disorder (SUD) occurs when the recurrent use of alcohol or drugs causes clinically significant impairment, including health problems, disability, and failure to meet major responsibilities at work, school, or home.
 Co-occurring disorder refers to the coexistence of both a substance use and mental disorder.